 Like with everything else regarding the human body, optimal dosing is key.
 Too much of anything, even something good, could be a bad thing!

-Sit to stand desks, like the SmartDesk2 from Autonomous AI that I have, not only gives me more movement options in a standing position but also allows me to constantly switch between a sitting and standing position throughout my workday.
-And when I’m sitting OR standing, I will let my body go into whatever posture or position it feels like!
+Sit to stand desks, like the SmartDesk2 from Autonomous AI and UPLIFT V2 that we have, not only gives us more movement options in a standing position but also allows us to constantly switch between a sitting and standing position throughout the workday.
+With sitting OR standing, we can let our bodies go into whatever posture or position it feels like!
 That could be your classic “bad posture” or your “perfect posture”, it doesn’t matter as the perfect working desk posture is the one that keeps you moving!

 HOW: Get set up seated upright with your hands supported on your thighs.
 Begin the exercise by rounding your upper body and head/neck forward, letting your spine bend forward as your hands slide down your thighs.
 Reverse the motion to sit upright nice and tall and let your back/spine arch and extend.
 Repeat